louis-dnb/BwuWiki/docs/Scripts/Combat/Boss Scripts/Pizza Vorkath/index.md

 > - Make sure when making an instance for vorkath that ur player count is set to 1
 > - Make sure you have plenty of divine charges/book charges/runes and other items to run for a long time.
 > - Make sure if you are using a reaver to set the autofire rate to 3-6.
+> - If using auras make sure ur aura mangment is NOT in list view

 </details>